-The Total Slack column has many uses and one of the uses is that is can help you monitor if you have any problems with scheduling the tasks.
-If you see large positive numbers this might be an indication that dependencies are not assigned to the task.
-If the task has negative numbers, then check to see if the task has a constraint.
+Monitoring for errors of this type in the schedule is important.
+In the diagram below, the Total Slack column has been inserted into the table view.
+One of the uses of the Total Slack column is it can help monitor when task scheduling issues arise.
+Large positive total slack values might be an indication that dependencies have not been assigned to the task.
+If the task has negative total slack values, check to see if the task has a constraint.

 TIP: Think about the Total Slack column as your checkbook.
 Positive numbers are good and negative numbers are bad.

-To access the Total Slack column:
+To add Total Slack column to the view:

-Right click on a column and insert the column Total Slack.
+Right click on the column heading to the right of where you want to insert the column

+Click on Insert Column

+Click on the T on the keyboard

+Click on “Total Slack”

-In the example above the Total Slack column is reflecting that there is -1 day of slack.
-This negative slack is being caused by the constraint on task 9.
+In the example below, the Total Slack column shows -1 day of slack for tasks 1-9.
+This negative slack is caused by the constraint and resulting error on task 9.

 Without the indicator column at the left, it is not evident that there is a constraint on the task.
-Because of this, it is also recommended that the indicator column be inserted into tables when possible.
+Because of this, it is good practice to insert the indicator column in tables when necessary.
+Below is the same view with the indicator column added to the table.

 Best Practices:

 Constraints are to be used sparingly.

-Do not enter a constraint because you think you should be at a date by a particular point in time.
-Enter one when you must be at a point in time.
+Do not enter a constraint based on a random target date.
+All constraints should have a purpose and a reason why they are created.

 If you feel you must use constraints or enter start or finish dates for most of your tasks, manual scheduling might be your scheduling style.

-Keep the Total Slack column handy and watch for the negative numbers.
-Get the negatives out of your schedule – you won’t be able to make them anyway so they should be resolved before the schedule is approved.
+Keep the Total Slack column handy and watch for the negative values.

+Negative total slack values are indicators of errors in the schedule.
+They should be resolved before the schedule is approved.

 Practice: Working with Task Constraints